MOUNT ZION BAPTIST CHURCH OF HOLMESBURG

 Rev. Arthur E. Boston, a son of Mount Zion, was nominated and approved to be the Spiritual Leader of Mount Zion during this period.
 His Pastoral experience and leadership was greatly appreciated by the membership.
 Rev. Arthur E. Boston served in this capacity until the calling of Pastor Scott C. Dorsey.

-On March 27, 2004, the Mount Zion church family, after a lengthy and diligent search, called our present pastor, Rev. Scott C. Dorsey, as under shepherd.
+On March 27, 2004, the Mount Zion church family, after a lengthy and diligent search, called Rev. Scott C. Dorsey, as under-shepherd.
 In obedience to God’s will Rev. Dorsey accepted the call and was installed as Pastor on October 31, 2004.
-Pastor Dorsey has challenged the Church to move from membership to discipleship and established the current church theme, “Hope is Here” – Psalm 39:7.
-Under Rev. Dorsey’s leadership the Church has become more culturally diverse and community oriented.
+Pastor Dorsey challenged the Church to move from membership to discipleship and established the current church theme, “Hope is Here” – Psalm 39:7.
+Under Rev. Dorsey’s leadership, the Church became more culturally diverse and community-oriented.

 Pastor Dorsey ordained the first female minister in Mount Zion’s history – Rev. Mary F. Short.
 Deacon Darren Umble, a son of Mount Zion, accepted his call to the Ministry.
 He was Licensed on June 3, 2012 and Ordained to preach the Gospel of Jesus Christ on October 29, 2016.
 During Rev. Dorsey’s tenure the Children’s Ushers, Evangelism, Nurses and Audio Video ministries were created.
 Several ministries were reactivated – the Women’s, Men’s fellowships and the Board of Christian Education.
-The significance Pastor Dorsey places on the youth and Christian education is demonstrated by his holding church school for youth ages 5 – 18 during the regular Sunday morning worship service.
-The Evangelism Ministry is the first ministry of Mount Zion to win a Philadelphia Baptist Association (PBA) Mission Award.
-The Church continues to be a leader in financial support of the Foreign Mission Board.
+The significance Pastor Dorsey placed on the youth and Christian education was demonstrated by his holding church school for youth ages 5 – 18 during the regular Sunday morning worship service.
+The Evangelism Ministry was the first ministry of Mount Zion to win a Philadelphia Baptist Association (PBA) Mission Award.
+The Church continued to be a leader in financial support of the Foreign Mission Board.
 Rev. Dorsey resigned in August of 2018.